• Skip to primary navigation

 Yes.
 Prepare all ingredients the day before.
 Make the beef broth, strain and keep in the fridge.
 The vegetables can all be shredded and cut in advance, covered in cling wrap or in tupperware ready to be cooked.
 The potatoes can be diced, but need to be placed in water so they don't go brown.

-This Shchi Cabbage Soup recipe is classic Eastern European comfort food.
+This Shchi Cabbage Soup recipe is classic Russian and Eastern European comfort food.
 A hearty, budget friendly and delicious soup, perfect this fall or winter.
 Bon Appetit! Приятного аппетита!

 Shchi - Cabbage Soup